 Cooking in a cast iron pot over a fire may seem like a lot of work.
-But I assure you it’s easier than you think and just may become your preferred way to cook.
+But I assure you it’s easier than you think and just may become your favorite way to cook.
 Dutch Oven camping is a great way to impress your friends and family with a delicious and easy meal.

 When traveling abroad the food is one of our favorite parts of travel.
 The colors, smells and tastes are what anchor in some of our fondest memories.
 So when we travel within the states we try our best to cement our memories of the day with a good meal.